RM-Terrell/RM-Terrell.github.io/_posts/2023-11-27-csv-to-sql-insert.md

 ## Further musings on AI

 Co Pilot proved really useful for this script as I already had a pretty good idea of what I wanted.
-Co Pilot I find generally works best given very good specific direction, not just "make me a script that does X" although it can occasionally handle that.
-In this case it was great for smashing out syntax like string replaces, and even inferring the next case `if` case I needed to handle.
+Co Pilot I find generally works best given very good specific, narrow directions.
+Not just "make me a script that does X" although it can occasionally handle that.
+In this case it was great for smashing out syntax like string replaces, and even inferring the next `if` case I needed to handle.
 Like Intellisense on steroids.
-I have a feeling the docstring I added at the beginning helped fuel the model too to know what I wanted to achieve and with what values.
+I have a feeling the docstring I added at the beginning helped fuel the model too to know what I wanted to achieve and with what values though I'm not going to dig too deep into that lest I create some kind of Doc String Cargo Cult for AI.

 I swear SQL and Python will be with us forever.
 Such useful tools.